Thursday, 25 June 2026

 When coaching and developing a Long Term Athlete Development plan with a paddler, the Performance Coach and the athlete are best served with the first session establishing ‘the baseline’ for the long term skills or objectives of the athlete.

-So establishing the paddlers goals in advance of the baseline session allows the coach the initial time for the collection of data from the paddler and the opportunity to develop the session and clearly establish the session data points for review and analysis before they/we hit the water…
+So establishing the paddlers goals in advance of the baseline session allows the coach the initial time for the collection of data from the paddler and the opportunity to develop the session and clearly establish the session data points for review and analysis before they hit the water…

 Taking a recent case study, the focus centered on a triad of core competencies required for future advanced environments.
 These areas were; recovery via the roll, wave utilisation in surfing, and flow management through attainment.
 By identifying these three specific pillars before launching, the session transforms from a generic paddle into a targeted diagnostic exercise.
 The goal is not immediate progression but rather uncovering the biomechanical and psychological realities of the paddler under varying degrees of environmental stress.